alexandrainst/danlp/docs/docs/tasks/coreference.md

 # a document is a list of tokenized sentences
 doc = [["Lotte", "arbejder", "med", "Mads", "."], ["Hun", "er", "tandlæge", "."]]

-# apply coreference resolution on the document
+# apply coreference resolution to the document and get a list of features (see below)
 preds = coref_model.predict(doc)

+# apply coreference resolution to the document and get a list of clusters
+clusters = coref_model.predict_clusters(doc)
 ```

 The `preds` variable is a dictionary including the following entries :